SadeghPouriyanZadeh/project-euler/README.md

 # project_euler

 ### fetch project euler problems to jupyter notebook
-This helps to solve in ipython environment.
+This function helps solving the problems in ipython environment.